 The Inmanta orchestrator consists of several components:

 - The Inmanta server: This server manages the deployment process, it keeps track of all agents and the current state of all projects.
-The server stores it state in mongodb.
+The server stores it state in PostgreSQL.
 All other state can be recovered after a server restart or failover.

 - The git server: The source code of the configuration models is stored in (one or more) git repositories.